ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 plt.show()
 ```

-This gives you clusters
-you can see where most houses were built
+This gives you clusters.
+You can see where most houses were built

 you can see their prices per year

 you can do a regression

 ## Onto the l4-2